quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 - Easy to customize with Vue slots

 ## QCalendar is not...
 - An event management system.
-However, you can easily do this in devland with QCalendar's slots.
+However, QCalendar supports everything you need to create an event/reminder management system using slots (check out the interactive demo).
-- A navigation provider (next, previous, today).
+- An interactive navigation provider (next, previous, today).
 However, you can easily do this in devland with QCalendar's methods.
 - Currently there is no Agenda view, although it is up for consideration.
 - Only the Gregorian calendar is supported.